 Some of Barak's colleagues on the bench in the Ganz case expressed reservations about the breadth of the obligation he created.
-All agreed that, in this specific case, Ganz should be censured for his conduct and that the decision could be based upon the Israeli principle of good faith.
-However, most tended to restrict the rule only to the special circumstances of the Ganz affair: the long duration of the failure of the first right holder (17 years) and the later purchaser’s extended and significant dependence which caused harm.
-These conditions are very similar to the conditions of the English equitable doctrine of estoppel: the estopping of a claimant’s right because of a long-term failure and an ongoing long-term reliance which caused damage to another person.
+All agreed that, in this specific case, Ganz should pay for his misconduct and that the decision could be based upon the Israeli principle of good faith.
+However, most tended to restrict the rule only to the special circumstances of the Ganz affair: the long duration of the failure of the first right holder to register a caveat (17 years) and the later purchaser’s extended and significant reliance on this delay, which caused harm.
+These circumstances are very similar to the conditions of the English equitable doctrine of estoppel: the estopping of a claimant’s right because of a long-term failure and an ongoing long-term reliance which caused damage to another person.
 The Ganz case thus symbolized the birth of an independent Israeli twin to the English doctrine of equitable estoppel: the Israeli doctrine of estoppel.
 Although, as noted, the justices based the doctrine on the Israeli principle of good faith, they often used the term "estoppel" derived from English equity laws.
 Justice Barak similarly had no reservations about alternatively basing his rulings on the principle of "estoppel."
-Thus, the Ganz ruling set another independent foundation for the Israeli laws of equity: the “silencing” of a right holder who lingered and caused significant harm to others.
+Thus, the Ganz ruling set another independent foundation for the Israeli laws of equity: the “estopping” of a right holder who lingered and caused significant harm to others.

 The Ganz ruling, like the Aharonov's ruling before it, and any judicial legislation that expands judicial discretion, opened the door to further development of the Israeli laws of equity.
 It also created uncertainty and left many open questions: should we prefer a broad or narrow interpretation of the principle of good faith?
-How should one rule on lesser failures than Ganz's failure?
-The courts in Israel, at all levels, have since been actively engaged in implementing and developing the Ganz ruling.
-For example, conditions were set for its application or its non-applicability in cases where the failures that caused the damage were briefer or less severe.
+How should one rule on less severe failures than Ganz's failure?
+The courts in Israel have since been actively engaged in implementing and developing the Ganz ruling.
+For example, conditions were set for its application or its non-applicability in cases where the failures that caused the damage were shorter or less severe.
 Rules were set regarding failures caused by trust relations between neighbors or distant family members in a traditional Arab village.
-The court even applied the ruling to other registration failures, such as refraining from registering an agreement between common owners of real-estate.
-The doctrine of estoppel was also applied to failures that do not concern registration, such as written or oral false representations.
+The court even applied the ruling to registration failures other than failure to register a caveat, such as refraining from registering an agreement between common owners.
+The new doctrine of estoppel was also applied to failures that do not concern registration, such as written or oral false representations.
 The Court also clarified the relationship between the Ganz and the Aharonov rulings.
-Ostensibly, these were two contradictory rulings, since the Aharonov ruling established that an equity right supersedes the rights of the transferor’s creditors even without a recorded caveat, whereas the Ganz ruling determined that a person who did not record such a notice is liable to lose his priority.
+Ostensibly, these were two contradictory rulings, since the Aharonov ruling established that an equity right supersedes the rights of the transferor’s creditors even without a recorded caveat, whereas the Ganz ruling determined that a person who did not record such a caveat is liable to lose his priority.
 Justice Barak, who played a part in both rulings, clarified that while the Aharonov ruling was intended to provide priority over creditors who did not rely on the disputed property, the subsequent one (Ganz) has to do with determining priority in a competition between two creditors who, in turn, both relied on the property.
 In the first case, failure to register a caveat in favor of the first creditor does not harm the creditor who was had no interest in the property at all.
 In the second case, failure to register a caveat in favor of the first owner misleads the subsequent owner and causes him damages.